New Developments in FeynCalc 9.0: Introduction

 \textsc{FeynCalc} is a \textsc{Mathematica} package for algebraic calculations in QFT and semi-automatic evaluation of Feynman diagrams.
 The very first public version of \textsc{FeynCalc}, developed by Rolf Mertig with guidance from Ansgar Denner and Manfred B\"ohm, appeared in 1991.
 The main developments and improvements between 1991 and 1996 were triggered by the work of Mertig in electroweak theory \cite{Denner1992, Beenakker1993, Beenakker1994, Beenakker1993a} and perturbative QCD \cite{Mertig1996}.
-Between 1997 and 2000, important contributions to the project came from {Frederik} {Orellana}, who, besides work on the general code, contributed the sub-package \textsc{PHI} for using \textsc{FeynCalc} in Chiral Perturbation Theory (\(\chi\)PT) \cite{Buechler2001} and interfacing to \textsc{FeynArts} 3 \cite{Hahn2001}.
+In 1998 Rolf Mertig and Rainer Scharf released \textsc{TARCER} \cite{Mertig1998}, a \textsc{Mathematica} package that implements reduction of 2-loop propagator type integrals with arbitrary masses using O. V. Tarasov's recurrence algorithm \cite{Tarasov1996,Tarasov1997}.
+Since then \textsc{TARCER} is a part of \textsc{FeynCalc} that can be loaded on-demand.
+Between 1997 and 2000, important contributions to the project came from {Frederik} {Orellana}, who, besides working on the general code, contributed the sub-package \textsc{PHI} for using \textsc{FeynCalc} in Chiral Perturbation Theory (\(\chi\)PT) \cite{Buechler2001} and interfacing to \textsc{FeynArts} 3 \cite{Hahn2001}.
 From 2001 until 2014, with both developers out of theoretical physics, the development of \textsc{FeynCalc} was mostly constrained to bug fixing and providing support through the mailing list \footnote{\url{http://www.feyncalc.org/forum}}, although some interesting projects with external collaborators still were conducted \cite{Feng2012}.
 In 2014, the developer team was joined by Vladyslav Shtabovenko, who started to work on rewriting some parts of the existing code and implementing new features.
 In the same year the source code repository of \textsc{FeynCalc} was moved to \textsc{GitHub} \footnote{\url{https://github.com/FeynCalc}}, where the master branch of the repository represents the current development snapshot of the package.
 Not only the stable releases, but also the development version of \textsc{FeynCalc} can be anonymously downloaded by everyone at any time free of charge.
-The code is licensed under the Lesser General Public License (LGPL) version 3.
+The code is licensed under the General Public License (GPL) version 3.
 To minimize the number of new bugs and regressions, an extensive unit testing framework \footnote{\url{https://github.com/FeynCalc/feyncalc/tree/master/Tests}} with over 3000 tests was introduced.

 This note is organized in the following way.
 Section 2 compares \textsc{FeynCalc} to other packages for automatic evaluation of 1-loop Feynman diagrams and discusses setups, in which \textsc{FeynCalc} can be particularly useful.
 Section 3 provides an overview of interesting new features and improvements in \textsc{FeynCalc} 9.0.
 Section 4 gives an example of using \textsc{FeynCalc} to determine matching coefficients in NRQCD \cite{Bodwin1995}, a non-relativistic effective field theory (EFT) for heavy quarkonia.
 Finally, we summarize and draw our conclusions in Section 5.